hailey-strauss/quickbite/README.md

-# Project Title: QuickBite - Food Delivery App
+# QuickBite - Food Delivery App

-Project Overview:
+### Project Purpose & Overview

-QuickBite is a web-based food delivery platform that connects users with local restaurants.
-Users can browse menus, place orders, and track deliveries in real time.
-Restaurants can manage their menus, process orders, and update order statuses.
-The goal is to create a simple and user-friendly experience for both customers and restaurant owners.
+QuickBite is a food delivery application designed to make ordering food from local restaurants fast, easy, and efficient.
+The app allows users to browse nearby restaurants, view menus, place orders, and track deliveries in real-time.
+With features such as user authentication, order history, and restaurant recommendations, QuickBite aims to streamline the food ordering process for both customers and restaurant owners.
+This project will focus on building a robust API using Express.js, MongoDB, and JWT authentication.

-Core Features & Functionality:

-User Authentication – Secure login and registration (JWT-based).
-Restaurant & Menu Management – Restaurants can add, edit, and delete menu items.
-Order Processing – Users can place, view, and cancel orders.
-Real-time Order Tracking – Users can track the status of their orders.
-Payment Integration – Support for online payments (Stripe/PayPal).
-Technology Stack:

-Backend: Node.js, Express.js
-Database: MongoDB (Mongoose for schema management)
-Authentication: JWT, bcrypt for password hashing Frontend (if applicable): React.js
+### Current Progress:

+Backend API:

+- Set up project structure with Express.js and MongoDB.

+- Implemented basic models for Users, Restaurants, and Orders.

+- Created essential CRUD operations (GET, POST, DELETE) for Users, Restaurants, and Orders.

+- Implemented user authentication with JWT.

+Routes:

+- Set up routes for users (/api/users), restaurants (/api/restaurants), and orders (/api/orders).

+Middleware:

+- Created authentication middleware to secure routes requiring logged-in users.

+Database:

+- MongoDB collections are created for Users, Restaurants, and Orders.

+### Next Steps for Project Completion:

+Enhance Features:

+- Implement PUT/PATCH routes for updating user profiles and orders.

+- Integrate payment gateway for real-world transactions.

+- Develop functionality for users to add restaurants to their favorites list.

+Testing & Debugging:

-API Testing: Postman
+- Perform API testing using Postman or Insomnia.
-Potential Challenges:

-Implementing secure authentication and authorization.
-Managing real-time order updates efficiently.
-Ensuring smooth API communication between users and restaurants.
+Frontend Development:

+- Create a user interface for the app using React.js.

+- Integrate frontend with the backend API.

+Deployment:

+- Ensure MongoDB is connected using cloud services like MongoDB Atlas.